-- We plan using what we see and hear the children say and do - observation!
+- We plan taking into account what we see and hear the children say and do - observation!

-- Assessment supports all adults to plan at the right curriculum and development level.
+- Assessment supports all adults to plan at the right development level.

-- To develop the children’s interests we plan from termly topics - read about them here.
+- To widen the children's knowledge of the world around them and develop the children’s interests we plan from termly topics - read about them here.

 How do we teach in the Early Years?

 It is important to get a balance between child initiated and adult led activities.